GDACollab/Microgame-Jam-GHGT-Framework/Extensions/PICO8/README.md

     the functions you will need to communicate with the microgame interface. **This is the file you will need to import and use in your microgame!**
--   "picointerface.js" - Communicates with the Pico-8 controller and
-    sends relevant information to the main microgame jam interface by setting GPIO pins.
-You don't need to worry about how this works!
 -   "README.txt" - ur already here lmao

 ------------------------------------------------------------------------